gabrielcostasilva/vue-project-planner/README.md

-# project-planner
+# Project Planner
-This project is based on one of the many projects developed by [The Net Ninja (Shaun Pelling)](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) on his excelent [Udemy course](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase).
+This project is based on one of the three projects developed by [The Net Ninja (Shaun Pelling)](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) on his excelent [Udemy course](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase).

 ## Project Overview